Teck Resources Limited (TECK) Shares Up Despite Recent Market Volatility

-Teck Resources Limited (NYSE: TECK)’s stock price has increased by 1.59 compared to its previous closing price of 35.29.
-However, the company has seen a fall of -1.65% in its stock price over the last five trading days.
+Teck Resources Limited (NYSE: TECK)’s stock price has increased by 0.03 compared to its previous closing price of 35.09. but the company has seen a -0.54% decline in its stock price over the last five trading sessions.

 Is It Worth Investing in Teck Resources Limited (NYSE: TECK) Right Now?